Sautéed Baby Artichokes

 APPROXIMATE NUTRITIONAL VALUE: 1 large globe artichoke with 5.7 oz.
 (75 cal, 5.3 grams protein, 17 carb grams, 2 grams fat, 8.9 grams fiber.)

 Artichokes love microwaves, prep large artichokes and cut stems so they can sit balanced without toppling.
-Set in microwave safe dish, add a little chicken broth, cover with plastic wrap and cook on HIGH for 5 minutes.
+Set in microwave-safe dish, add a little chicken broth, cover with plastic wrap and cook on HIGH for 5 minutes.
 Rest a few minutes, then, with tongs, turn artichokes upside down and cook another 5 minutes.
-They will come out very fresh tasting using this method.
+They will come out with very fresh tasting using this method.

 Garlic has been called “a stinking rose” and even in today’s sophisticated food world, it remains controversial.
 People love it or hate it.
-It ordinarily plays a supporting role in spicing up a major dish, but lately it has stepped onto center stage and a sweet, roasted garlic clove does very nicely in replacing a pat of butter or a dip in the olive oil saucer.
+It ordinarily plays a supporting role in spicing up a major dish, but lately, it has stepped onto center stage and a sweet, roasted garlic clove does very nicely in replacing a pat of butter or a dip in the olive oil saucer.
 Nutritionally, 3 garlic cloves yield 13 calories.
-6 protein grams, 3 carb grams and .1 fat gram, vitamins C, E and B, plus a sprinkling of minerals.
+6 protein grams, 3 carb grams, and .1 fat grams, vitamins C, E, and B, plus a sprinkling of minerals.